AbdullahMukadam/Woman-Safety-App/README.md

-  Currently Working On this project, soon in will be completed.
+  Currently Working On this project, soon it will be completed.